- Duration: 3 years

 How will I be supported?

 From an academic viewpoint, your tutor is there to provide guidance on any general academic issues/questions arising from the course and to encourage you to pursue self-directed learning.
 The role of the tutor is not to read or mark assignment drafts, but they can communicate with you about any topic that you may find challenging.
-Detailed feedback from the Module Team is given to students once an assignment has been marked.
-You are welcome to discuss this feedback with your tutor
+You will receive detailed feedback from the module team on completed assignments and you will be able to discuss this feedback with your tutor

-During the MSc dissertation stage, each student will be allocated a Dissertation Supervisor who will guide their planning and advise them as they complete their projects.
+During the MSc dissertation stage, you will also be allocated a Dissertation Supervisor who will guide your planning and advise you as you complete your project.

 What skills will I practise and develop?

 Upon completing the programme, you will be able to demonstrate: